The Joseph A. O’Hare, S.J., Postgraduate Media Fellowship

 Applications for the 2018 O’Hare fellowships will be accepted between Nov.
 1, 2017 and Jan.
 30, 2018.
 There is no application fee.
 Applications should be submitted through our Submittable system.
 All questions and inquiries should be directed to firstname.lastname@example.org.
 All applications should include the following:

 - A letter of introduction and a resume

 - Four content samples.
 Samples can include newspaper and magazine clips, academic papers, blog posts, film pieces, podcasts and unpublished pieces.
 At least two content samples should be written samples not exceeding 1,500 words each.

-- An unofficial academic transcript issued by the applicant’s undergraduate institution (To be issued to America Media at 106 W. 56th St., New York City, NY 10019 or digitally through submittable).
+- An unofficial academic transcript issued by the applicant’s undergraduate institution (To be issued to America Media at 1212 Avenue of the Americas, 11th Fl., New York, NY 10036 or digitally through submittable).